Birding in British Columbia

 For Ducks, try a standard duck call.
 (Watch out for the duck hunters though!)

-Stand beside some bushes or under a low tree and remain absolutely still.
+Stand beside some bushes or under a low tree and remain absolutely still and make a quiet call.
 Sometimes birds will come right up to you to investigate so provide them somewhere to land.

 Louder in not always better.
 Sometimes a short, subtle call will do the trick.